sd-powell/portfolio_project_3/README.md

   - **Add Record** button for fast entry of new vinyl.
   - Additional **View all** button on recently added section which takes the user to their collection.
   - A card-shaped **Add Record** icon invites the user to click and begin adding a new record.
-  - Clear, responsive layout optimised for desktop and mobile.
+  - Clear, responsive layout optimised for both desktop and mobile.

 The dashboard acts as a central hub for Vinyl Crate users — helping them navigate, discover, and grow their record collection with ease.